codecombat/codecombat/app/assets/markdown/gd2.md

 **For any given event, what is the “target” property?
 What is “other”?**

+Sample Response:

-The target is whatever thing the event was attached to.
+*   The target is whatever thing the event was attached to.
 The “other” is any other thing which is involved in the action.
 For example, if you set up an event handler for “collision” on the player, “target” is always the player, and “other” is always the thing or unit that the player collided with.
 If you set up an event handler for “collect” on the player, “target” is yet again always the player, and “other” is the item which the player has collected.

 ## Integration Practice